 The State of Washington requires cities to responsibly manage and protect the natural environment through the Growth Management Act (GMA), State Environmental Policy Act (SEPA), and Shoreline Management Act (SMA).
 Vancouver administers these regulations through the City’s Critical Areas Protection Ordinance, Shoreline Master Program, and the SEPA environmental review process.

 State Environmental Policy Act (SEPA)

+SEPA can address project proposals such as new construction, demolition, landfills, and exchanges of natural resources, as well as non-project proposals such as comprehensive plans, zoning, and development regulations.
+The SEPA process most often begins when you submit the first permit application for your proposal.
+A pre-application meeting may be required to discuss your project, permit requirements, and the SEPA process.
 Some minor projects do not require environmental review, so the lead agency will first decide if environmental review is needed.
-If the proposed project is the type of project that has been “categorically exempt” from SEPA review, no further environmental review is needed.
-If the project is not exempt, the applicant will be asked to fill out an “environmental checklist” which identifies the proposal and its potential impacts on the environment.
+If the proposed project is the type of project that is “categorically exempt” from SEPA review, no further environmental review is needed.
+If the project is not exempt, you will be asked to fill out the “environmental checklist,” which identifies the proposal and its potential impacts on the environment.
 The lead agency will use the checklist to determine if the proposal is likely or unlikely to have a significant adverse environmental impact and will issue a determination.

 Shoreline Master Program